ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/99_Extras/03_Digital_Ocean_Snapshots.md

 If your Droplet is currently in a healthy state, it's wise to take a Snapshot.
 That way, if something bad happens you can rebuild a new Droplet from the healthy Snapshot.

-We especially recommend taking a snapshot of your Droplet after you've completed the initial configurations:

-+ Created a new user and disabled root log in
-+ Set up VirtualHost files
-+ Set up SSH keys with Github

-That way, if your server is compromised in anyway, you won't have to redo the above steps, you can simply rebuild from a healthy Snapshot.

 ## Taking a Snapshot